Lumi Credits Hits Self Reported Market Cap of $1,626.88 Billion (LUMI)

 [Telegram](https://t.me/luminousfinance)[Medium](https://medium.com/lumi-token)”

-It is usually not presently possible to purchase alternative cryptocurrencies such as Lumi Credits directly using US dollars.
-Investors seeking to trade Lumi Credits should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Lumi Credits using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Lumi Credits directly using U.S. dollars.
+Investors seeking to trade Lumi Credits should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Lumi Credits using one of the exchanges listed above.

 Receive News & Updates for Lumi Credits Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Lumi Credits and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.